yuriouch/mongodb-practice/README.md

 # MongoDb Interaction Spring Boot Application

-This application is created to practice interacting with MongoDb in a Spring Boot environment.
+This application is created to practice interacting with MongoDB in a Spring Boot environment.

 The application uses the following components/technologies:
 1. Java 11